Docker for AWS frequently asked questions (FAQ)Estimated reading time: 7 minutes

 10.0.0.0/16 CIDR in your VPC.
-When you create a docker network, you will need to make sure you pick a subnet (using
+When you create a docker network, you need to pick a subnet (using

 docker network create —subnet option) that doesn’t conflict with the

-Docker for AWS should work with all regions except for AWS China, which is a little different than the other regions.
+Docker for AWS should work with all regions except for AWS US Gov Cloud (us-gov-west-1) and AWS China, which are a little different than the other regions.